 Eating for bone health isn’t just about hitting a calcium number.
 As we discussed in our guide on Is Protein or Fiber More Important?, nutrients work best in teams.

-- Vitamin D is the “key” that unlocks calcium absorption.
+- Vitamin D: Is the “key” that unlocks calcium absorption.

-- Fiber ensures a healthy gut environment, which prevents inflammation and supports mineral uptake.
+- Fiber: Ensures a healthy gut environment, which prevents inflammation and supports mineral uptake.

-- Protein provides the structural matrix (collagen) that calcium binds to in your bones.
+- Protein: Provides the structural matrix (collagen) that calcium binds to in your bones.

 The Bottom Line